int08h/koopman-checksum/README.md

 ## Overview

-The Koopman checksum provides **Hamming Distance 3 (HD=3)** fault detection for significantly longer data words than traditional dual-sum checksums like Adler, while using a single running sum.
+The Koopman checksum provides fault detection for significantly longer data values than dual-sum checksums like Adler, while using a single running sum.

 ### Advantages of Koopman Checksum

 - Better fault detection than Fletcher/Adler dual-sum checksums for the same output check value size
 - Simpler computation than CRC (uses integer division, not polynomial arithmetic)
-- HD=3 detection for data up to 13 bytes (8-bit), 4,092 bytes (16-bit), or 134MiB (32-bit)
+- Detects all 1-2 bit errors for data up to 13 bytes (8-bit), 4,092 bytes (16-bit), or 134MiB (32-bit)
-- HD=4 detection with '*p' parity variants for data up to 5 bytes (8-bit), 2,044 bytes (16-bit), or 134MB (32-bit)
+- Detects all 1-3 bit errors with '*p' parity variants for data up to 5 bytes (8-bit), 2,044 bytes (16-bit), or 134MB (32-bit)

+### Understanding Hamming Distance (HD)

+HD refers to the minimum Hamming distance of the _code_, which determines error detection capability:

+- _HD=3_: Detects all 1-bit and 2-bit errors (but NOT all 3-bit errors)
+- _HD=4_: Detects all 1-bit, 2-bit, and 3-bit errors (but NOT all 4-bit errors)

+The number of detectable bit errors is always HD minus 1.

 ### Algorithm